Voyar1/Voyar1/README.md

 ## About me

-👋🏼 I have been working in seo for about a year
+👋🏼 I have been working in seo for about 2 years

 👨‍💻 I am currently working on Next.js Ecommerce Project